-This article is the second in a series of four that will address the products liability risks associated with medical devices and software failures.
+This article is the second in a series of three that will address the products liability risks associated with medical devices and software failures.
 While software can transform medical device capabilities, its use also creates new products liability risks or changes the nature of existing risks.
 This series provides descriptions of some of the software-related trends I have observed as well as some prognostications about where software is taking us.

 The first article described products liability law and its application to software-driven medical devices.
 This second article, Medical Device Software & Products Liability: The Homefront, looks at the use of software in medical devices in non-clinical settings, particularly the home environment.
 It addresses software’s role in the home healthcare trend, explains the software-related risks that arise from home-use products, and discusses what manufacturers can do to make these products safer.